 \subsubsection{Hub memory}

-\llmsys keeps and leverage a central memory module in the hub to keep a system-wide context.
-To develop that context, the memory module manages and keeps a record of all user interactions with \llmsys across all apps, including the data extracted from these interaction.
-The memory modules serves two key purposes: it provides context to the planner module (Section~\ref{subsubsection:hub-planner}) and also decides and provides the data that will be needed by an app to resolve the user query.
-Since details of the memory management architecture are not essential to understand the security-relevant portions of the design, we defer its discussion and implementation details to Appendix~\ref{subsec:memory}.
+\llmsys keeps and leverages a central memory module in the hub to keep a system-wide context.
+To develop that context, the memory module manages and keeps a record of all user interactions with \llmsys across all apps, including the data extracted from these interactions.
+The memory module serves two key purposes: it provides context to the planner module (Section~\ref{subsubsection:hub-planner}) and also decides and provides the data that will be needed by an app to resolve the user query.
+Since the details of the memory management architecture are not essential for understanding the security-relevant portions of the design, we defer its discussion to Appendix~\ref{subsec:memory}.